Stories by Storie

 PICTURE BOOKS FOR SUMMARIZING WITH SWBST

 There are several books I recommend using when teaching students to summarize with the SWBST strategy.
-You can click on any of the covers to learn more.
+You can click on any of the titles to learn more.

 Widget by Lyn Rossiter McFarland